dotnet/docs-aspire/docs/deployment/azure/custom-bicep-templates.md

 > [!IMPORTANT]
 > This article is not intended to teach Bicep, but rather to provide guidance on how to create customize Bicep templates for use with .NET Aspire.

-As part of the Azure deployment story for .NET Aspire, the Azure Developer CLI (`azd`) provides an understanding of your .NET Aspire application and the ability to deploy it to Azure.
+As part of the Azure deployment story for .NET Aspire, the Azure Developer CLI (`azd`) provides an understanding of your .NET Aspire project and the ability to deploy it to Azure.
 The `azd` CLI uses the Bicep templates to deploy the application to Azure.

 ## Install App Host package